The Hidden Risks of Keeping Your License Plates After Selling Your Car

 Transitional Insurance Coverage During Private Vehicle Sales

-If you sell your car but keep the plates, your insurance policy continues to cover the sold car until the new owner registers it.
+If you sell your car but keep the plates, your insurance policy may continue to cover the sold car until the new owner registers it.
 This could leave you paying for coverage on a car you no longer own.

 Strategic Insurance Adjustments for Vehicle Sellers